SamLab17/SSH_Workshop/UTVPN.md

 ## Setting up the VPN

-The following steps are the same for both Mac and Windows.
+_The following steps are the same for both Windows, Mac, and Linux._

 Visit [vpn.utexas.edu](https://vpn.utexas.edu/) and log in using your UT EID.